-Assignment rules are a powerful Salesforce feature which can help automate your organization’s lead generation and support processes.
+Assignment rules are a powerful Salesforce feature that can help automate your organization’s lead generation and support processes.
 Assignment rules dictate to whom a lead or case is assigned based on criteria specified within Salesforce.
-Typically, your organization will have one rule for each overall purpose.
-For example, one lead assignment rule for importing leads and a different lead assignment rule for web-generated leads.
-Each rule can consist of multiple rule entries to specify exactly how lead or cases are assigned.
+Typically, your organization will have one rule for each overall purpose — like one lead assignment rule for importing leads and a different lead assignment rule for web-generated leads.
+Each rule can consist of multiple entries to specify precisely how leads or cases are assigned.

 Rule Assignment Setup:

-First, be sure you have the group, professional, enterprise, unlimited, or developer edition of the software.
+First, be sure you have the software’s group, professional, enterprise, unlimited, or developer edition.
 Other versions will not let you do this.
-Additionally, ensure you have the permission ‘customize application’.
+Additionally, ensure you have permission to ‘customize the application.’
 If you do not, speak to your Salesforce Admin before continuing.

 You can also click on “Add Filter Logic” to customize your set of criteria login.
 For example, in this example, we created a rule based on criteria that ensures that Leads created only come from the “USA” or “Canada.”

 7. Select the user or queue to assign the Lead or Case Rule.
 You can use the magnifying glass to look up specific users or queues.
 Then press Save.

 - Order: This is the order in which the entry is processed, like a queue.